-On January 1, 2021, The Mechanical Licensing Collective (The MLC) began issuing blanket mechanical licenses for interactive streaming and download services (digital service providers or DSPs) in the United States.
+On January 1, 2021, The Mechanical Licensing Collective (The MLC) will began issuing blanket mechanical licenses for interactive streaming and download services (digital service providers or DSPs) in the United States.

 We’ve been hard at work building a new user portal that self-administered songwriters, composers, lyricists and music publishers will be able to use to submit and maintain their musical works data.

 These steps have helped prepare our organization to fulfill our important mission: to ensure writers and their publishing partners receive digital audio mechanical royalties they’re owed from the DSPs accurately and on time.

 Take a look at our progress to-date as well as our plans for the months ahead!